 Learn more about perilymph fistulas and how they can be treated.

-The structures of the inner and middle ear are delicate and cannot tolerate exposure to risks like excessive pressure.
-When they encounter unfavorable conditions, they often succumb to damages and infections that warrant significant medical attention.
-However, some activities like diving and swimming invite these risks factors, putting people who engage in these sports at a higher risk of inner ear injuries like perilymph fistulas.
+The structures of the inner ear are delicate and cannot tolerate exposure to risks like excessive pressure.
+Some activities like diving can increase the risk of developing inner ear injuries like perilymph fistulas.

-Perilymph fistula refers to a tearing of the tympanic membrane that separates the oval and round windows near the temporal bone.
-The temporal bone itself is located in the middle and inner ear.
-When the membrane separating the two windows tears, it allows fluid to travel to the inner ear and ear drum.
+Perilymph fistula refers to a tearing of the membrane that separates the middle ear and the inner ear.
+If there is a violation of the inner ear, it allows fluid to leak from the inner ear.

-However, perilymph fistulas also may be caused by the pressure change in an airplane cabin or by heavy lifting.
+However, perilymph fistulas also may be caused by the pressure change in an airplane cabin (usually on descent) or by heavy lifting or very strong nose blowing.
 It is imperative that you know what symptoms to be on the lookout for if you participate in diving, travel frequently by airplane, or do heavy lifting on your job.

 Perilymph Fistula Symptoms